 Oviedo is known as one of the cleanest cities in Spain and the headquarters of the Princess of Asturias Awards, which are known throughout the world.

-As one of the best cities in northern Spain, Oviedo is home to many important structures, such as its Cathedral and Gothic Tower.
+As one of the best cities to visit in northern Spain, Oviedo is home to many important structures, such as its Cathedral and Gothic Tower.
 I also recommend climbing Mount Naranco and visiting the Church of Santa María del Naranco, a significant medieval monument in all of Europe.
 With this free tour (in Spanish), you can see other iconic sites in this Asturian capital, like the Plaza de Alfonso II El Casto, the Plaza de la Constitución, and the Plaza del Fontán.

 In terms of gastronomy, I think Oviedo is one of the best cities in Spain for food, so don’t miss out on the cider bars along Calle Gascona.
 If you’re spending more than one day here, I recommend doing an excursion to Covadonga, in the Picos de Europa, which is one of the best national parks in Spain.